 Reasons for a Hot Second Floor and How to Cool It Down

 Temperature differences from the first floor to a second floor can cause significant discomfort in your home.
 The most common rationale for a warmer second floor is that “heat rises”.
 Although true, this is far from the main culprit of an uncomfortable upstairs and there is plenty that can be done to even the temperatures in your 2-story home.
 Don’t wait until summer to correct this issue.
+If you’re wondering how to keep your upstairs rooms cool, read on.

 First, Why Is the Second Floor Hot?